StandardCyborg/nurbs/README.md

 ### Closed B-Spline

 A B-Spline can be made periodic by wrapping around and duplicating the first or last points a number of times equal to the degree.
 This library includes a `'closed'` boundary condition so that a spline can be closed without explicit repitition.
-If knots are not provided, that start of the domain becomes `t = 0`.
+If knots are not provided, that start of a closed spline's domain becomes `t = 0`.
 The result contains the open spline from the first example with the same parameterization (`[2, 4]`) as well as a segment that closes the spline (`[0, 2]`).

 ```javascript